ntacv/autonomous_gama_modeling/README.md

 10-15min
 explain the problematic and the results to answer the problem
 and the difficulties

+resident live analysis with explanation of the steps of life

 add pictures and code to explain debrief learning gama (java?, use of gama, understanding modeling, useful application, somewhat easy coding)